Geraldo Rivera: Fox News

 The 2017 Kendrick Lamar song "YAH." on his fourth studio album DAMN. mentions Rivera, who criticized Lamar's performance of "Alright" at the BET Awards 2015.
 The album's second track, "DNA." also features Rivera's negative comments about Lamar.

 On September 22, 2018, Geraldo and WTAM (1100 AM) in Cleveland, Ohio announced that he would join the station to host a daily one-hour talk show, Geraldo in Cleveland, in addition to a weekly podcast on the parent iHeartRadio app, effective September 24.
 (Rivera resides in the Cleveland suburb of Shaker Heights.)

 On March 13, 2020, during a segment of Fox & Friends discussing the coronavirus pandemic, Rivera stated, "If you can't hold your breath for 10 seconds.
 Everyone should do that.
 Hold your breath for 10 seconds.
 If you can hold your breath for 10 seconds then you don't have this disease."
 This false claim has been debunked by medical experts.

 On July 22, 2020, Rivera called President Trump "brave" for wishing Ghislaine Maxwell "well", after a reporter questioned Trump over Maxwell's charges of helping Jeffrey Epstein traffic and abuse children.
 Rivera called the fact that Maxwell had been denied bail and given solitary confinement an example of "woke politics".
 Rivera had previously accused the judge who had denied bail to Maxwell of caving to the "mob".

 On September 6, 2020, Fox News presented a one-hour special segment, "I Am Geraldo", on Rivera's 50-year television career, which began with accolades for such from President Trump.

 On April 8, 2021, during a discussion on St. Louis mayor-elect Tishaura Jones, Rivera asked fellow contributor Leo Terrell, a black man, "when was the last time you were in the ghetto?"
 Terrell then became outraged, with the two escalating into a shouting match.
 Rivera later apologized to Terrell on Twitter, saying he "didn't mean it personally".

-On December 14, 2021, Rivera called to account texts sent by Fox news anchors, including Sean Hannity to then president Donald J. Trump asking for a forceful response to the January 6 attack on the U.S. Capitol Building.
-Imploring, "I beg you, Sean (Hannity), to remember the frame of mind you were in when you wrote that text on January 6th.
-And when Laura did.
-And when Brian did.
+On December 14, 2021, Rivera called to account texts sent by Fox news anchors, including Sean Hannity to then-President Donald J. Trump asking for a forceful response to the January 6 attack on the U.S. Capitol Building.
+Imploring, "I beg you, Sean [Hannity], to remember the frame of mind you were in when you wrote that text on January 6th.
+And when Laura [Ingraham] did.
+And when Brian [Kilmeade] did.
 And when Don Jr. did.
 Remember that concern you had."